FunnyWolf/Viper/docs/en/module/Discovery_NetworkServiceScanning_PortScanWithServiceByPython.md

-# Internal Network Port Scanning and Service Identification
+# Internal Network Port Scan with Service Identification

-Scan for open TCP ports in the internal network and identify the services, software, versions, etc. of the discovered ports.
+Scan open TCP ports in the internal network and identify services, software, versions, etc. for discovered ports.

-All the scanning network traffic is within the target internal network.
-If other modules need to connect to the discovered services, please add the corresponding routes and Socks proxies.
+All scanning network traffic remains within the target internal network.
+If other modules need to connect to discovered services, please add corresponding routes and Socks proxy.

 ## Operation Method

+- Fill in the scanning parameters and run
+- Scanned IP addresses will be added to the host list
+- View scanned port information through the `Open Ports` option
+- View network discovery status through IP address connections in `Network Topology`

 ![](img\Discovery_NetworkServiceScanning_PortScanWithServiceByPython\1.webp)